Skip to main content

 2. Echo Park Lake

 If you haven’t heard of Echo Park Lake, then you’ve definitely been living under a rock.
-As the recreational hub of L.A., many considered Echo Park as the most beautiful lake in Los Angeles.
+As the recreational hub of L.A., many consider Echo Park to be the most beautiful lake in Los Angeles.
 Here, you’ll find people engaging in all sorts of outdoor activities—jogging, pedaling swan boats, fishing, having picnics, and much more.
-Angelenos also consider Echo Park Lake as their go-to outdoor workout spot, because who wouldn’t want to watch the Downtown L.A. skyline amid lotus flower blooms?
+Angelenos also consider Echo Park Lake as their go-to outdoor workout spot because who wouldn’t want to watch the Downtown L.A. skyline amid lotus flower blooms?
 Pack a picnic lunch, plan a first date, or simply watch the sunset at this spot; you won’t regret it.

 Fun fact: this family-friendly destination used to be a drinking water reservoir in the 1860s.